gruntjs/grunt-contrib-watch/docs/watch-examples.md

 Sandboxing task runs also allows this watch task to run more stable over long periods of time.
 As well as more efficiently with more complex tasks and file structures.

 Spawning does cause a performance hit (usually 500ms for most environments).
 It also cripples tasks that rely on the watch task to share the context with each subsequent run (i.e., reload tasks).
-If you would like a faster watch task or need to share the context please set the `nospawn` option to `true`.
+If you would like a faster watch task or need to share the context please set the `spawn` option to `false`.
 Just be aware that with this option enabled, the watch task is more prone to failure.